danielcrisp/angular-rangeslider/README.md

 This directive was written for a project completed way back in 2013.
 I've not needed to use it since and have no plans (or time) to continue development / maintenance.

+I'm sure there are better rangesliders out there these days.

-If anyone would like to become a collaborator please let me know: [@danielcrisp82](https://twitter.com/danielcrisp82)
+If anyone would like to become a collaborator please let me know: [@iamdanielcrisp](https://twitter.com/iamdanielcrisp)

 Installation
 ------------